atticusofsparta/arfs-core/README.md

 # ARFS Core

-This is the home of the ARFS Core SDK, a tool for resolving ArFS drives, files, and folders for private and public entities.
+This is the home of the Daemon Gate ARFS Core SDK, a tool for resolving ArFS drives, files, and folders for private and public entities.
 Fully compliant with the ArFS Specification from ar.io.

 ## ArFS core packages